EmilijaPejovic/EmilijaPejovic/README.md

 🎓 Bachelor in Computer Science
 💻 Focused on frontend and Android development
-🚀 Building real-world applications and continuously improving my skills
+🚀 Passionate about building real-world applications

 ---